-The Initial Damage Assessment (IDA) is the basic situation appraisal performed on the local level to determine the need for immediate aid, estimate the magnitude of damage and severity of the incident or disaster, and prioritize relief efforts.
+The IDA is the basic situation appraisal performed on the local level to determine the need for immediate aid, estimate the magnitude of damage and severity of the incident or disaster, and prioritize relief efforts.
 The IDA "builds" on the RIA data; the RIA identifies the hardest hit areas, which the IDA then appraises.
 The PZ&B is responsible for the implementation of the FEMA-compliant damage assessment of public structures, businesses, and private homes, countywide.
-The IDA process is performed by county staff for the unincorporated areas (led by PZ&B) and each municipal jurisdiction is responsible for the damage assessment of homes and businesses within their jurisdiction.
-All IDA information must be entered on a FEMAcompliant damage assessment form and forwarded to the EOC, Recovery Branch/Damage Assessment Unit.
-The IDA makes "ballpark" estimates of the dollar value of the damage, assesses information on people, residential property, environment, and community infrastructure affected by the event so that decision makers can assign the appropriate priorities to their response and request outside resources that are needed.
-This assessment will also assist local decision makers to determine whether or not the damage is that the level of damage is beyond the local capability and therefore severe enough to seek a Presidential Disaster Declaration.
-The IDA should be completed within 24 hours of an incident which provides a basis and substantiation for requesting state and federal assistance, including any request for a Joint Preliminary Damage Assessment.
-The PBC DEM Recovery Manager is responsible for coordinating Joint Preliminary Damage Assessment teams within the County.
-Reference: RC-002 Initial and Preliminary Damage Assessment SOG, and the Operations Section Coordinating Procedures and the following website: http://floridadisaster.org/Recovery/IndividualAssistance/IAPDamageAssessment/Index.htm
+The IDA process is performed by county staff for the unincorporated areas (led by PZ&B), and each municipal jurisdiction is responsible for the damage assessment of homes and businesses within their jurisdiction.
+All IDA information must be entered on a FEMA-compliant damage assessment form and forwarded to the EOC, Recovery Branch/Damage Assessment The IDA makes "ballpark" estimates of the dollar value of the damage, assesses Unit. information on people, residential property, environment, and community infrastructure affected by the event so that decision makers can assign the appropriate priorities to their response and request outside resources that are needed.
+This assessment will also assist local decision makers to determine whether the level of damage is beyond the local capability, and therefore severe enough to seek a Presidential Disaster Declaration.
+The IDA should be completed within ten days of an incident, which provides a basis and substantiation for requesting state and federal assistance, including any request for a Joint Preliminary Damage Assessment.
+The PBC DEM Recovery Manager is responsible for coordinating Joint Preliminary Damage Assessment teams within the County (see SOG RC-002 - Initial and Preliminary Damage Assessment, the Operations Section Coordinating Procedure, and the following website:

+http://floridadisaster.org/Recovery/IndividualAssistance/IAPDamageAssessment/Index.htm).